Navaneeth-Nagesh/django-static-class-minifier/README.md

 ```
 STATICFILES_STORAGE = 'static_compressor.staticfiles_storage.CompressedStaticFilesStorage'
 ```
-*Run the below command and make sure static_root folder is deleted before running the command.*
+*Run the below command in your terminal.*

 ```
 $ python manage.py collectstatic_compress
 ```

-When you run `$ python manage.py collectstatic_compress` it will have an additional post-processing pass to compress your static files and it creates data.json file which contains classes from all included css files and js files.
+When you run `$ python manage.py collectstatic_compress` it will have an additional post-processing pass to compress your static files and it creates *data.json* file which contains classes from all included css and js files.

 The class selectors which js files consider and change -
 ```